 The fortress saw major action in the Battle of Modlin, during the 1939 Defensive War after Nazi Germany invaded Poland.
 24,000 troops held out from 13-29 September and were one of the last to capitulate.
 Post-war, the fortress was used by the Polish military, but now the fort has been sold to developers who plan to create a 'town within a town' with a shopping centre, among other things, planned to be here in the future.

 Despite this, parts of the fortress are still open to tourists and you can visit individually or join a group.
 Eitherway, for history buffs and Urbexers, this is a great place to visit.
 Although entry onto the terrain is free, if you wish to explore certain areas, you will need to pay, depending on what you wish to see.
-You can visit the underground basements Sat/Sun 11:00-16:00 (5zł), the museum of the September campaign, open daily 10:00-17:00 (closed Mon), and finally, the viewing tower, showing the entire area and beyond, open daily 10:00-18:00 costs 10zł.
+The underground basements are currently closed, however, the museum of the September campaign is open daily 10:00-17:00 (closed Mon), and finally, the viewing tower, showing the entire area and beyond, open daily 09:00-17:00 costs 10zł.
 The easiest way to get there is to take the Koleje Mazowieckie 'RL' train, which leave once an hour from 08:15, from Warsaw Central Train Station to Modlin, from where the fort is just a 10 minute walk to the west along the river.
 Please note: opening times may vary, check their website for details.